Islamic Front (Syria): Claimed attacks/description of attacks

 The Islamic Front (Syria) has claimed for forty five attacks from 2012 to 2015.
 The country that the Islamic Front (Syria) has been active in has only been in Syria and only in the major cities.
-The most deadly attacks occurred on the same day on December 14, 2014 on two different military bases.
+The most deadly attacks occurred on the same day on 14 December 2014 on two different military bases.
 The Islamic Front killed ninety soldiers at each location and took fifteen soldiers hostage and their where about are still unknown to this day.
 The majority of their attacks are assaults with explosives (thirty seven attacks) but they have used armed assaults as well in their attacks as well (three times).
-The Majority of their targets were military personnel (twenty three attacks) but a close second was private citizens (nineteen attacks); Forty three percent of the attacks were against military personnel, thirty five percent of the attacks were against private citizens, and all other attacks involved were around twenty percent of the attacks.
+The Majority of their targets were military personnel (twenty three attacks) but a close second was government officials (nineteen attacks); Forty three percent of the attacks were against military personnel, thirty five percent of the attacks were against government officials, and all other attacks involved were around twenty percent of the attacks.